bencemeszaros/xml/README.md

 )
 ```

+> [!NOTE]
-> Note: this is exactly how arrays work in JS, we just can't define them via a single literal.
+> This is exactly how arrays work in JS, we just can't define them via a single literal.
 In JS (almost) everything is an object, including arrays, so we can set arbitrary properties on them.
 In fact, array indices can work the same as any other property:

 ```js
 const arr = ["foo"]; //define ordinal members